sc0ttj/component/README.md

   };
 ```

-To make charts responsive, you just re-render whenever the size of the canvas' container element changes.
+To make charts responsive, just re-render it whenever the size of its container element changes, maybe adjusting margins and font sizes as needed at various screen sizes.

 Some very basic examples/demos: